openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Response design for classification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Creating consistent labeling protocols is necessary for creating accurate training data and later, accurate sample based estimates (see `Module 4`_).
+Creating consistent labeling protocols is necessary for creating accurate training data and accurate sample-based estimates (see `Module 4`_).
 They are especially important when more than one researcher is working on a project and for reproducible data collection.
-Response design helps a user assign a land cover / land use class to a spatial point.
+Response design helps a user assign a land cover/land use class to a spatial point.
 The response design is part of the metadata for the assessment and should contain the information necessary to reproduce the data collection.
 The response design lays out an objective procedure that interpreters can follow and that reduces interpreter bias.

-In this exercise, you will build a decision tree for your classification along with much of the other documentation and decision points (for more on decision points, go to `Section 5.1`_).
+In this exercise, you will build a decision tree for your classification along with much of the other documentation and decision points (for more information about decision points, go to `Section 5.1`_).

 .. note::

-    **Objective**: Learn how to create a classification scheme for land cover / land use classification mapping.
+    **Objective**: Learn how to create a classification scheme for land cover/land use classification mapping.

 Specify the classification scheme
 """""""""""""""""""""""""""""""""

-“Classification scheme” is the name used to describe the land cover and land use classes adopted.
-It should cover all of the possible classes that occur in the area of interest.
-Here, you will create a classification scheme with detailed definitions of the land cover and land use classes to share with interpreters.
+“Classification scheme” is the name used to describe the land cover and land-use classes adopted.
+It should cover all of the possible classes that occur in the AOI.
+Here, you will create a classification scheme with detailed definitions of the land cover and land-use classes to share with interpreters.

-Create a decision tree for your land cover or land use classes.
+Create a decision tree for your land cover or land-use classes.
 There may be one already in use by your department.
 The tree should capture the most important classifications for your study.
 Here is an example:

 -   This example includes a hierarchical component.
 The green and red categories have multiple sub-categories, which might be multiple types of forest, crops or urban areas.
 You can also have classification schemes that are all one level with no hierarchical component.
--   For this Exercise, we'll use a simplified land cover and land use classification as in this graph:
+-   For this exercise, we'll use a simplified land cover and land-use classification as in this graph:

 .. graphviz::